jundalisay/sp/content/en/research/yogananda/autobiography/chapter-37.md

-CHAPTER: 37
+---
-I Go To America
+title: "I Go To America"
+heading: Chapter 37
+description: ""
+c: "indigo"
+author: "Yogananda"
+weight: 332
+---

 “America!
 Surely these people are Americans!”
 This was my thought as a panoramic vision of Western faces passed before my inward view.

 Immersed in meditation, I was sitting behind some dusty boxes in the storeroom of the Ranchi school.
 A private spot was difficult to find during those busy years with the youngsters!